Set It Up

 Set It Up is a 2018 American romantic comedy film directed by Claire Scanlon, written by Katie Silberman, and starring Zoey Deutch, Glen Powell, Taye Diggs, and Lucy Liu.
-The plot follows two overworked assistants who try to set up their demanding bosses on dates in New York City.

-The film was released on June 15, 2018, by Netflix, to generally positive reviews from critics.
+The film follows two overworked assistants in New York City who try to set up their demanding bosses on dates to take pressure off of them.
+It was released on June 15, 2018, by Netflix, to generally positive reviews from critics.

 Plot

 Harper Moore is the assistant to Kirsten Stevens, a former journalist and now editor of an online sports journalism empire.
 Charlie Young is the assistant to high-strung venture capitalist Rick Otis.
 They work in the same building and meet one night when their bosses need dinner.

 Harper has ordered dinner for Kirsten but has no cash to pay for it; Charlie, who was not able to order dinner for Rick, pays for it to give to Rick.
 When Harper tells him she will be fired if she does not return with food, Charlie allows her to take one of the meals.

 The next day Harper reimburses Charlie for the food, and they talk about their jobs.
 Though Rick is abrasive, his connections would guarantee Charlie a promotion.
 Harper admires Kirsten's career and aspires to write sports journalism.
 Both assistants complain that they have no time for their personal lives.

-Harper jokes that both of their bosses need to get laid, then proposes setting Kristen and Rick up with each other, reasoning that if their bosses were dating each other, they would have less time to overwork their assistants.
+Harper jokes that both of their bosses need to get laid, then proposes setting Kristen and Rick up with each other, reasoning that if their bosses were dating each other, they would have less time to overwork them.
 After his girlfriend Suze almost breaks up with him due to his lack of free time, Charlie agrees to help.

-Initially, the two plan to orchestrate a "meet cute" by having Rick and Kirsten's elevator stalled, with the help of janitor Creepy Tim, however, their plot goes awry when they are joined by a delivery man suffering from claustrophobia who starts stripping and urinating.
-Charlie and Harper then arrange for the two to sit beside each other at a baseball game, bribing the operator of the kiss-cam to pressure them into kissing.
+Initially, the two plan to orchestrate a "meet cute" by having Rick and Kirsten's elevator stalled, with the help of janitor Creepy Tim.
+However, the plot goes awry when they are joined by a delivery man suffering from claustrophobia who starts stripping and urinating.
+Charlie and Harper then arrange for the two to sit beside each other at a baseball game, bribing the kiss-cam operator to pressure them into kissing.
 After three attempts, Rick and Kirsten kiss.
 They begin dating, leaving Charlie time to spend with Suze, and Harper time to date.